-Administrators with proper medical certification may use FMLA leave in lieu of working required overtime hours.
-Thus, hours that an administrator would have been required to work but for the taking of FMLA leave will be counted against the administrator's FMLA entitlement.
+Employees with proper medical certification may use FMLA leave in lieu of working required overtime hours.
+Thus, hours that an employee would have been required to work but for the taking of FMLA leave will be counted against the employee's FMLA entitlement.

-Calculating the Amount of FMLA Leave Used by an Administrator
+Calculating the Amount of FMLA Leave Used by an Employee

 The actual workweek is the basis of leave entitlement.
-For example, if an administrator who would otherwise work 40 hours a week takes off eight (8) hours, the administrator would use one-fifth (1/5) of a week of FMLA leave.
+For example, if an employee who would otherwise work 40 hours a week takes off eight (8) hours, the employee would use one-fifth (1/5) of a week of FMLA leave.

-For purposes of determining the amount of FMLA leave used by an administrator, the fact that a holiday may occur within the workweek taken as FMLA has no effect; the week is counted as a week of FMLA leave.
-If, however, the administrator is using FMLA leave in increments of less than one (1) week, the holiday will not count against the administrator's FMLA leave entitlement unless the administrator was otherwise scheduled and expected to work during the holiday.
-Similarly, when an administrator is not scheduled to work during winter, spring, or summer vacation (i.e., during a period when some or all administrators are not expected to work for one (1) or more weeks), the days the administrator is not scheduled to work shall not count against the administrator's FMLA leave entitlement.
+For purposes of determining the amount of FMLA leave used by an employee, the fact that a holiday may occur within the workweek taken as FMLA has no effect; the week is counted as a week of FMLA leave.
+If, however, the employee is using FMLA leave in increments of less than one (1) week, the holiday will not count against the employee's FMLA leave entitlement unless the employee was otherwise scheduled and expected to work during the holiday.
+Similarly, when an employee is not scheduled to work during winter, spring, or summer vacation (i.e., during a period when some or all employees are not expected to work for one (1) or more weeks), the days the employee is not scheduled to work shall not count against the employee's FMLA leave entitlement.
 29 CFR 825.601

-Maintenance of Administrator Benefits
+Maintenance of Employee Benefits

-The same group health plan benefits provided to an administrator prior to taking FMLA leave shall be maintained during the FMLA leave (e.g., if family member coverage is provided to an administrator, family member coverage shall be maintained during the FMLA leave).
+The same group health plan benefits provided to an employee prior to taking FMLA leave shall be maintained during the FMLA leave (e.g., if family member coverage is provided to an employee, family member coverage shall be maintained during the FMLA leave).
 Similarly, benefit coverage during FMLA leave for medical care, surgical care, hospital care, dental care, eye care, mental health counseling, substance abuse treatment, etc., shall be maintained during leave if provided in the District's group health plan, including a supplement to a group plan.

-If an administrator chooses not to retain group health plan coverage during FMLA leave, the administrator will be reinstated, upon return from leave, on the same terms as prior to taking the leave, without any qualifying period, physical examination, exclusion of pre-existing conditions, etc.
+If an employee chooses not to retain group health plan coverage during FMLA leave, the employee will be reinstated, upon return from leave, on the same terms as prior to taking the leave, without any qualifying period, physical examination, exclusion of pre-existing conditions, etc.

 The District is required to continue paying the employer's portion of health insurance premiums during approved FMLA.
-Administrators are required to continue paying the administrator's portion of health insurance premiums during FMLA.
-Administrators shall be given a thirty-day (30) grace period from the due date of their health insurance premium.
-Administrators who fail to pay their portion of the health insurance premium within this grace period may, with fifteen (15) days' notice, be removed from their respective health insurance plan.
+Employees are required to continue paying the employee's portion of health insurance premiums during FMLA.
+Employees shall be given a thirty-day (30) grace period from the due date of their health insurance premium.
+Employees who fail to pay their portion of the health insurance premium within this grace period may, with fifteen (15) days' notice, be removed from their respective health insurance plan.

-The District may seek reimbursement for any health insurance premiums paid on behalf of the administrator if the administrator fails to return to work after FMLA, unless the reason for the administrator failing to return to work is due to the continuation or recurrence of the serious health condition or is otherwise beyond the administrator's control as defined in the FMLA.
+The District may seek reimbursement for any health insurance premiums paid on behalf of the employee if the employee fails to return to work after FMLA unless the reason for the employee failing to return to work is due to the continuation or recurrence of the serious health condition or is otherwise beyond the employee's control as defined in the FMLA.